 - 1. Click on scan in the top right. - 2.
 Enter a name for the scan of the target system you want to migrate. - 3.
 Select Windows from the drop-down menu and click next. - 4.
-Select the method you want to use: - If you choose the graphical interface, a pop up will indicate the partition being scanned and time left. - If you choose to download the command line, you will download a zip file which you can then launch as indicated.
+Select if you want to use the graphical user interface or the command line.
+Follow the instructions on the pop-up to download the scan binary.